 I hereby declare I am a non-US health care professional and that I have read and agreed to the terms mentioned above.

 When it comes to treating type 2 diabetes, more options are available to your patients than ever before.
-Lifestyle modifications are a good start but even with this initial approach, many patients struggle to maintain glycaemic control and healthy weight, putting them at risk of long-term complications, such as myocardial infarction, diabetic kidney disease or stroke.1–3
+Lifestyle modifications is a good start but even with this initial approach, many patients struggle to maintain glycaemic control and healthy weight, putting them at risk of long-term complications, such as myocardial infarction, diabetic kidney disease or stroke.1–3

 A shift in approach towards early intensification of treatment, as soon as it becomes necessary, could be all your patients need to reduce their HbA1c, maintain a healthy weight and reduce the risk factors that could lead to serious complications.3–5